 This can either be a result of anxiety, a communication of discontent, or simply an inability to recognize their new litter box as somewhere safe that they can ‘go’ in.

 House soiling is not only brought on by a new location of the cat litter box but also by getting a new litter box or changing to a new style of litter (e.g., Clumping litter to crystal litter).

-Cat behaviour is rooted in habit and routine.
-As a cat owner, you are responsible for minimising your pet’s anxiety by supporting their habitual nature.
+Cat behavior is rooted in habit and routine.
+As a cat owner, you are responsible for minimizing your pet’s anxiety by supporting its habitual nature.

 Consider your reasons for change